knowlml/ict4d-playbook/program-areas/climate-change-education.md

 ---
 title: Climate Change Education
+permalink: climate-change-education/
 ---

-<p class="lead">Volunteers leverage ICTs as fundamental for monitoring climate change, mitigating and adapting to its effects and assisting in the transition towards green communities.</p>
+<p class="lead">Volunteers use data visualization and ICTs to educate their communities about climate change.
+They assist in mitigating and adapting to its effects and assisting in the transition towards green communities.</p>